Financial Survey: ESSA Bancorp (ESSA) and Its Rivals

-ESSA Bancorp (NASDAQ: ESSA) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its peers?
-We will compare ESSA Bancorp to similar companies based on the strength of its profitability, earnings, dividends, institutional ownership, analyst recommendations, risk and valuation.
+ESSA Bancorp (NASDAQ: ESSA) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it contrast to its rivals?
+We will compare ESSA Bancorp to similar businesses based on the strength of its dividends, valuation, earnings, institutional ownership, risk, analyst recommendations and profitability.

 Dividends

-This table compares ESSA Bancorp and its peers’ net margins, return on equity and return on assets.
+This table compares ESSA Bancorp and its rivals gross revenue, earnings per share and valuation.

 |ESSA Bancorp